Mufabo/Policy-Gradient-Flappy-Bird/README.md

 The best performing model can survive for on average approximately 500 time steps, corresponding to approximately 10 points.

-It's clear from the above plot, however, that the model has yet to converge to a final state, and so with more training the performance will almost undoubtable improve.
+It's clear from the above plot that the model has yet to converge to a final state, and so with more training the performance will almost undoubtably improve.

 Demo